LLC vs Sole Proprietorship California: Everything You Need to Know

 California allows businesses to operate as a limited liability company or a sole proprietorship, but never both.
 Essentially, a sole proprietorship is a legal entity that one person owns.
 There is no legal distinction between the owner and the business.
 Therefore, the owner is responsible for all business activities, including debts and profits.

 An LLC is an unincorporated entity with limited liability protection for the owner.
-The biggest advantage to having an LLC is that your personal and business assets are separate.
+The biggest advantage of having an LLC is that your personal and business assets are separate.
 Therefore, you aren't personally responsible for business-related debts should a lawsuit arise.

 In cases where you want to convert your sole proprietorship to an LLC, you cannot transfer existing liabilities unless previous obligations are amended.